Using Benchmarks

 dataset = generate_dataset(bench, envs; target_policy=policy)

-# dataset is a flat Vector{DataSample} of all steps across all trajectoriestarget_policy is required for dynamic benchmarks (there is no default label).
+# dataset is a flat Vector{DataSample} of all steps across all trajectoriestarget_policy is required to create datasets for dynamic benchmarks (there is no default label).
 It must be a callable (env) -> Vector{DataSample} that performs a full episode rollout and returns the resulting trajectory.

 Seed / RNG control